genomic-medicine-sweden/NGPIris/docs/README.md

   }
 }
 ```
-This will prompt NGP Iris to complain about incomplete credentials (since the entries `aws_access_key_id` and `aws_secret_access_key` are empty).
+This will prompt Iris to complain about incomplete credentials (since the entries `aws_access_key_id` and `aws_secret_access_key` are empty).
 Of course, the same error would occur if the reverse between the HCP and HCI fields would be true.

 ## Technical package documentation
 A thorough package documentation can be found in the Technical documentation page.

 ## Basic usage
-NGP Iris can be used as a Python package or by using the command line.
-The following sections cover examples of how NGP Iris might be used as a package and how to use its various commands.
+Iris can be used as a Python package or by using the command line.
+The following sections cover examples of how Iris might be used as a package and how to use its various commands.

 ### As a Python package
 #### Connect to HCP